 What Is PTSD?

-When someone experiences a traumatic event, the brain will act quickly to take the body into survival mode.
-This is commonly known as a state of “fight or flight”.
-This initial event can lay the ground for the brain and body to be constantly hypervigilant for another event to occur to defend from danger and harm.
-Over time, this may lead to a chronic state of hypervigilance and other associated symptoms that characterize post-traumatic stress disorder.
+When someone experiences or witnesses a traumatic event, the brain will act quickly to engage in survival mode—commonly known as “fight or flight.”
+This initial event can then lay the groundwork for the brain and body to be constantly prepared to respond to another event during which it may need to defend from danger and harm.
+The result can be a chronic state of hypervigilance and other associated symptoms that characterize post-traumatic stress disorder.

 Alterations In Thinking And Mood

 In order to try and defend itself, the brain may experience a sort of amnesia related to a traumatizing event(s).
 As a result, the individual may not remember significant portions of the experience.